 Kristopher is the Founder, Creative Director, and President at CAS (The Cellular Agriculture Society).
-He is the visionary behind a multitude of pioneering projects in cellular agriculture, including the Harvard & Stanford-profiled 90 Reasons and Project CMF.
+He is the visionary behind a multitude of pioneering projects in the cellular agriculture space, including the Harvard & Stanford-profiled 90 Reasons and Project CMF.

-His efforts have helped to establish the field of cellular agriculture over the last decade, being featured and quoted in the Financial Times, Washington Post, Science, Harvard Innovation Lab, MIT Tech Review, Forbes, as well as developing collaborations with the UN, Harvard, Stanford, Elsevier, and Google.
+His efforts have helped to establish the field of cellular agriculture over the last decade, having been featured and quoted in the Financial Times, Washington Post, Science, Harvard Innovation Lab, MIT Tech Review, Meat Science, Forbes, and has developed collaborations between CAS and the UN, Harvard, Stanford, Elsevier, and Google.

 Mihai is the Founder & CEO at Carvv Studio, based in Bucharest, Romania.
-Over the last decade, his professional experience within the creative realm includes 3D visual design, creative strategy, and product development; more recently within real estate and the abstract concept creation space.
-Carvv’s international clientele benefit from Mihai’s polyglot background as he’s fluent in 5 languages.
+Over the last decade, his professional experience within the creative realm includes 3D visual design, creative strategy, and product development.
+More recently, he has worked within real estate and the abstract concept creation space.
+Carvv’s international clientele benefit from Mihai’s polyglot background as he is fluent in 5 languages.

 Logo Motion Design